GrInDmEtAl/DayzPerformanceUpgrades/README.md

 Under heavy load and on servers running many hours, we still have to notice some problems.

-Because of DayZ's history and origin, DayZ code is somewhat less than perfect.
+Because of DayZ's history and origin, current DayZ code is somewhat less than perfect.
 But it is not really easy to replace old "quick and dirty" code with better optimized code.
-So the evolution of DayZ will still be a hard and slow process, which require much work of all community developers.
+So the evolution of DayZ will still be a difficult and tedious process, which require much work of all community developers.
 I will help here a bit and from time to time present my results here.

 Please realize, the progress of work really depends of feedback from server admins testing this stuff presented here.